DanielSchaffer/webpack-babel-multi-target-plugin/README.md

   * `'inline-data'` - adds the nomodule fix using a script tag with a data url (`HtmlWebpackPlugin` only)
   * `'inline-data-base64'` - adds the nomodule fix using a script tag with a base64-encoded data url (`HtmlWebpackPlugin` only)
   * `'external'` - adds the nomodule fix as a separate file linked with a `<script src>` tag

+* **`normalizeModuleIds`**: (`boolean`) - **EXPERIMENTAL**.
+Removes the babel targeting query from module ids so they use what the module id would be without using `BabelMultiTargetPlugin`, and adds a check to webpack's bootstrapping code that stops bundle code from executing if it detects that webpack has already been bootstrapped elsewhere.
+ This has the effect of preventing duplicate modules from loading in instances where the browser loads both bundles (e.g. Safari 10.1).

 ## Configuration Examples